Monkestation/monke-wiki/guides/medical/pathology.md

 > Expect to be tried as a war criminal if you make your disease airborne spread, for good viruses blood spread is what you want.
 {.is-warning}

-> Bring the blood sample back to your lab and throw it into the isolator and isolate this may take some time, so its best advised to go find more diseases in the mean time.
+> Bring the blood sample back to your lab and throw it into the centrifuge and isolate this may take some time, so its best advised to go find more diseases in the mean time.
 {.is-info}

 > Bring the disease to the incbuator after giving it some virus food to grow, afterwards bring it to the analyzer to analyze it